abuultjens/snippy-accessory/README.md

 # snippy-accessory
-Provides a accessory-genome variant matrix from snippy-core full genome alignments.
+Provides an accessory-genome variant matrix from snippy-core full genome alignments.
 It will output a tsv table of all sites that have at least one 'N' regardless of if there is a SNP at that site or not.
 Such a matrix is useful to look for deletions relative to a reference or the discovery of SNP sites that are in the accessory genome that therefore would not feature in any snippy-core outfiles.

 ### get the code